 Typical applications of a vibratory table include:

-- Compacting cement molds
+- Compacting precast cement moulds for concrete

 - Fill and compact chemicals and pills in pharmaceutical drum or keg